Adolf Fredrik's Music School

-Adolf Fredrik's Music School (Adolf Fredriks Musikklasser) is a general municipal junior high school (grundskola) in Stockholm, Sweden with a focus on choral music, and highly competitive admission based on audition in singing and musical ability.
+Adolf Fredrik's Music School (Adolf Fredriks musikklasser) is a specialized municipal junior high school (grundskola) in Stockholm, Sweden focused on choral music.
+Highly competitive admission auditions test singing and musical ability.
 The school has two campuses and three youth choirs of high international standard.
 Many professional musicians are alumni.

 Adolf Fredrik's Youth Choir is part of the Adolf Fredrik Church and has only its name in common with the school.
 Adolf Fredriks Madrigalkör used to be associated with the church, but is now independent from both the church and the school.